Data visualization background

 What should I integrate first?

 Start with /v1/calendar/earnings.
-It is the entry point for most products and the easiest way to detect upcoming events.
+It is the entry point for most products and the easiest way to backfill historical dates or sync upcoming events.

 What should I call after calendar?